gravitational/teleport/rfd/0191-workload-id-config-ux.md

     env: production
 spec:
   spiffe:
+    # Provide the path element of the workload identifier (SPIFFE ID).
     id: /my/awesome/identity
+    # Optionally provide a "hint" that will be provided to workloads using the
+    # SPIFFE Workload API to fetch workload identity credentials.
+    hint: my-hint
 ```

 As with most Teleport resources, a basic layer of RBAC based on the label